byuflowlab/FastMultipole/docs/src/guided_examples.md

 ## Non-Potential Flow Applications

-As a default, target systems will be evaluated and returned with `scalar_potential`, `vector_potential`, `velocity`, and `velocity_gradient` fields populated.
+As a default, target systems will be evaluated and returned with `scalar_potential`, `velocity`, and `velocity_gradient` fields populated.
+(Note that the vector potential is not explicitly tracked, though its induced velocity and velocity gradient are.)
 In some situations, only some of these values may be required.
 By inputting a boolean vector of the same length as target systems, the user is able to speed up the calculation by not storing unecessary values.

 $\overline{V} = -\nabla \phi + \nabla \times \overline{\psi}$